cosmocatalano/myrec-calendar-export/README.md

-# Bookmarklet to Chrome Extension Template

-This is an updated version of [bookmarklet-to-chrome-extension-boilerplate](https://github.com/micmro/bookmarklet-to-chrome-extension-boilerplate) by micmro.
-In this version, the extension code is updated from V2 to V3.

-Template to port your bookmarklet to a Chrome extension.

-Simply copy your bookmarklet code into `bookmarklet-code.js` and test it localy, update the metadata and you're ready to pack it.

-In order to publish your extension follow the steps [here](https://developer.chrome.com/webstore/publish).

-## Test the chrome extension localy

-The documentation below is from the [Chrome Developer site](https://developer.chrome.com/extensions/getstarted#unpacked), augmented with screenshots from this Template project:

-> Extensions that you download from the Chrome Web Store are packaged up as .crx files, which is great for distribution, but not so great for development.
-Recognizing this, Chrome gives you a quick way of loading up your working directory for testing.
-Let's do that now.
+# MyRec Calendar Export

+This Chrome Extension takes data from a MyRec calendar page and exports it as an iCalendar (.ics) file.

+## Installation

+> Clone or download this repo to your local machine.

-> Visit [chrome://extensions](chrome://extensions) in your browser (or open up the Chrome menu by clicking the icon to the far right of the Omnibox:  The menu's icon is three horizontal bars. and select Extensions under the Tools menu to get to the same place).
+> Go to [chrome://extensions](chrome://extensions) in your browser (or open up the Chrome menu by clicking the icon to the far right of the Omnibox:  The menu's icon is three horizontal bars. and select Extensions under the Tools menu to get to the same place).

 > Ensure that the Developer mode checkbox in the top right-hand corner is checked.